interactions-py/interactions.py/docs/components.rst

 What about selects / Dropdowns?
 _______________________________

 Yep we support those too.
-You use them much the same as buttons, with 25 options per select, 1 select in each action row, 5 action rows in a message, totalling 125 options:
+You use them much the same as buttons.
+You can only have 1 select per action row, but each select can have up to 25 options in it!

 .. code-block:: python